tutek1/DTLabs/03_Platformer2D/lab03.md

 </button>

 > aside positive
-> This whole course and the game we are making is a part of my diploma thesis.
+> This whole course and the game we are making are a part of my diploma thesis.

 ### Recap
 Let's look at what we did in this lab.
 - We looked at **project organization** and folder management
 - Then we learned what **sprite sheets** are and how to set up a `TileSet` from one
 - We used the created `TileSet` in a `TileMapLayer` and drew an **environment**
-- Next I tasked you to create a **2D player controller**
+- Next, I tasked you to create a **2D player controller**
 - Then we made the **jump pad** functional using the `Linear Velocity` property in tiles
 - We added **electric cables**, which reset the level on touch, while learning about **Custom Data** in tiles and how to get them.
 - Lastly, we set up the camera to **correctly scale** with the window size

-If you want to see how the finished template looks like after this lab, you can download it here:
+If you want to see what the finished template looks like after this lab, you can download it here:
 <button>
   [Template Done Project](https://cent.felk.cvut.cz/courses/39HRY/godot/03_Platformer2D/template-done.zip)
 </button>